Tan-JunWei/1.2_CSS-Chart.js-Example/README.md

 This dashboard was created using Chart.js.
 Chart.js is a free, popular JavaScript library designed for making interactive and visually appealing HTML-based data visualizations.
 It is lightweight, easy to use, and supports a wide variety of chart types.
 Chart.js is also highly customisable with custom plugins to create outstanding visual effects like zoom and interactions.

-For this assignment, I explored Chart.js to create an interactive dashboard visualizing data from [this Food Delivery Timing Dataset](https://www.kaggle.com/code/darrylljk/food-delivery-timing-is-everything).
+For this assignment, I explored Chart.js to create an interactive dashboard visualizing data from [this Food Delivery Timing Dataset](https://www.kaggle.com/code/darrylljk/food-delivery-timing-is-everything) from Kaggle to experiment on real-world data.

 ### Dataset Overview

-The dataset contains information about food delivery performance in New Delhi, India, including:
+The dataset contains information about food delivery performance in 2024 in New Delhi, India, including:
 - Order and delivery data: Dates and times of orders and deliveries
 - Payment methods: Preferred payment modes of customers (cash on delivery, digital wallets, credit card)
 - Order values: Value of each order